 Summer Internship Program

 Weill Cornell Medicine's Englander Institute for Precision Medicine and Meyer Cancer Center are committed to WCM’s mission to teach.
-This 7-week program will provide high school and college students with hands-on mentored experiential research experiences related to cancer and precision medicine with the goal to encourage the pursuit of STEM careers.
-We anticipate that this program will be held in-person 1-3 days per week, (dependent on mentor availability) on the Upper East Side campus (70th & York Avenue).
+This 7-week program will provide high school and college students with hands-on mentored research experiences related to cancer and precision medicine with the goal to encourage the pursuit of STEM careers.
+We anticipate that this program will be held in-person 2-4 days per week, (dependent on mentor availability) on the Upper East Side campus (70th & York Avenue).

 During the summer program, students will actively participate in a range of seminars and program-specific didactics related to cancer biology, precision medicine, cancer epidemiology, health disparities, academic research, computational biomedicine, journal clubs, professional development courses and regular lectures, and will have the opportunity to interact with WCM faculty, staff and peers.